nathanhinish/coding-challenges/angular-bootstrap/README.md

 ## Client Requests

+### 1: Fixing the footer

+It's really frustrating that our footer sometimes has whitespace under it if there isn't a lot of content on the page.
+We'd like it to always be aligned at the bottom of the window, even if the content doesn't go down that far.
+Also, we've had complaints from some users that it's hard to read the info in the footer.
+One mentioned that we should be following accessibility guidelines for color contrast.
+Could you help us correct these issues?

+Topics: CSS layout, a11y concerns

-### 1: Move the book list
+### 2: Move the book list

 We'd like to reserve our landing page for custom content and move our list of books to a separate page under "/books".
+Please keep the code for the new area of the site isolated in a module (under `./src/app/modules`) that gets pulled into the main app file.

 Also, we would like an easier way to make changes to the table.
 Right now we copy and paste an existing row and then edit the values.
 Can we use some simpler data structure like JSON to provide data in the table?

-Topics: Routing, Components
+Topics: Routing, components

-### 2: Ingest data from API
+### 3: Ingest data from API

 We have started scaling up our team, so we can provide more books.
 We started using a new service to manage our inventory that also provides some API endpoints.
 We